emilybstevens/pyber-analysis/README.md

 ![Figure 6](analysis/Fig6.png)

 ### % of Total Drivers by City Type
+- Rural cities accounted for the fewest number of drivers (2.6%).
+- Suburban cities accounted for the mid count of drivers (16.5%).
+- Urban cities accounted for the greatest number of drivers (80.9%).
 ![Figure 7](analysis/Fig7.png)

 ### Sum of Monthly Fares by City Type